canonical/maas-dev-setup/README.md

 This script was carefully crafted and does not contain any destructive commands.
 Still it may install dependencies that might break your system.

-The script was tested on Ubuntu 22:10.
+The script was tested on Ubuntu 22:10 and 24.04 LTS.

 ### No, really.
 What happens?